 Stalwart Ocean Street restaurants like Uncle Andy’s, the Snow Squall, and the Bridgeway have been joined by contemporary eateries like Cia, Taco Trio, Verbena, Q St. Diner, and Teriyaki Exchange.
 You can shop for antiques and ephemera at Heirloom Consignment and G.L.
-Smith Books & Collectibles, whimsical paintings of dogs at Mainely Labs Studio, and illuminated conversation pieces at the gloriously cluttered Lamp Repair Shop.
+Smith Books & Collectibles [now closed], whimsical paintings of dogs at Mainely Labs Studio, and illuminated conversation pieces at the gloriously cluttered Lamp Repair Shop.

 This variety, along with the small-community feel, appealed to artist and therapist Eva Goetz when she downsized from her home in Falmouth two years ago.
 “South Portland was not on my radar screen, but I feel more attuned to my neighborhood here than in Falmouth,” says Goetz, who enjoys walking her Great Pyrenees Mogi around Knightville and running into friends, neighbors, and even perfect strangers.
 “There’s greater diversity here.
 There’s a sense of pride that I was surprised to find.”